Stradivarius winds flower unheard

 “You are leading us back to our room.
 Were you surprised to see the Captain again, Mom?”

 “Of the many heroes in this war, I admit, his fulminant courage pitches for crests.
-There is privilege in the enticements from his staid eloquence.”
+There is privilege in enticements from his staid eloquence.”

 “How are we going to keep the private focused?”